TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 General strategy
 ================

-Third party extensions often rely on TYPO3 core extensions to add key functionality.
+Third party extensions often rely on TYPO3 Core extensions to add key functionality.

 If a project needs a TYPO3 extension, it will add the required extension using `composer require` to its own root composer.json file.
 The extensions composer.json then specifies additional detail, for